 I already mentioned in the previous post that there are 4 most important museums to visit in Barcelona using the Art ticket- the Museu Nacional D`Art de Catalunya, the Museu D`Art Contemporani de Barcelona (MACBA), Museu Picasso and Fundacio Juan Miro.
 Museu Antoni Tapiera is also included in the Art ticket, but we did not visit it.
 Go for this choice, the Art Ticket is somehow a sort of "cultural obligation" once you've paid the cost.

 Spend a mid-day in Park Gaudi, spend a day or more in El Born, El Gotico, El Raval.
 Lose yourself in those streets with hundreds of shops and bars.
 El Born was my favorite area, so inspirational.
 It's like you want to remember all the interesting ideas and you want to see everything.
-There is also a beautiful Cathedral which you can wander around in.
+There is also a beautiful Cathedral which you can wonder around in.
 The beach is also just a 10 minute walk away so you can have both a beach holiday and a city break in one.
 Plus you are quite close to the Parc Ciutadella which is a relaxing place to sit in the afternoon or rent a boat and have a walk on the small lake.
 El Born is the cultural part of the city with a vibrant café culture and bar scene.

 And finally, do not forget to have a long walk on the Placa d'Espanya and the the Magic Fountain is a free music and light show based around the fountains.
 For us, the Magic Fountain was a beautiful place to finish our travel.